aklajifd/aklajifd/README.md

 ### Hello there! 👋

-- &#128187; My name is Daniel Fijalka, I am a current student hoping to one day obtain a software developer or engineer role!
+- &#128187; My name is Daniel Fijalka and I currently work as a Software Quality Assurance Analyst.
+- - 🌱  I am currently focused on obtaining my master's degree in Computer Science with an emphasis in Software Engineering.
 - 🔭 Over the past year, I've completed a couple of school projects that have demos at my YouTube channel, https://www.youtube.com/@danielfijalka6950
-- 🌱  Right now I'm focused on obtaining my master's degree in Computer Science with an emphasis in Software Engineering.
 - ⚡ Fun fact: I recently completed my Associates in Computer Science, with an emphasis in Computer Programming!
 -  📫 How to reach me: aklajifd@gmail.com